spryker/spryker-shop-core/Bundles/ProductSetWidget/src/SprykerShop/Yves/ProductSetWidget/Theme/default/components/organisms/product-set-cms-content/README.md

 # product-set-cms-content (organism)

-Displays a CMS section, which includes text messages, simple carousel with images, list of products, which you can add to your shopping cart.
+Displays a CMS section, which includes text messages, a simple carousel with images and a list of products, which you can add to your shopping cart.

 ## Code sample